emenems/GravityEffect.jl/readme.md

 * Prism (in Cartesian coordinate system) `prismEffect`
 * Tesseroid in geodetic (longitude, latitude, height) coordinates `tesseroid`

+A complete gravity response to (soil) layers copying the terrain (digital elevation model) in arbitrary depths can be computed using `layerResponse` function.

-The repository also contains files for downloading/computation of:
+The repository also contains files for computation/downloading of:

 * Polar motion and Length of Day effects: `eopEffects`
 * [Atmacs](http://atmacs.bkg.bund.de/docs/data.php) atmospheric effect on surface gravity: `atmacsEffect`